microsoft/coyote/docs/_learn/tools/testing.md

 ```

 Where `${YOUR_PROGRAM}` is the path to you application or library that contains a method annotated
-with the `[Microsoft.Coyote.TestingServices.Test]` attribute.
+with the `[Microsoft.Coyote.SystematicTesting.Test]` attribute.
 This method is the entry point to the
 test.

 Type `coyote -?` to see the full command line options.
 If you are using the .NET Core version of